PatristicTextArchive/Schema/documentation/en.md

 -   `pre-critical-edition` for pre-modern editions (e.g. in the Patrologia Graeca or Latina).

+A special case is `metacritical-edition-with-app`, which is used for the [SBLGNT edition](https://www.sblgnt.com/) of the New Testament.
 #### Status of edition

 Finally, the element `<revisionDesc>` receives an attribute `@status`,